-Finns are proud of their education system.
 All education is free of charge for Finnish and EU citizens from preschool to vocational colleges and universities.
-The idea is to ensure equal opportunities for everyone, regardless of their background.
-Education plays a critical role in Finnish society.
-It promotes civic responsibility, sustainability and the acquisition of valuable, life-enhancing skills.
+The goal is to offer equal opportunities and a good learning environment for all citizens, regardless of their domicile, gender, socio-economic status, or linguistic and cultural background.
+Free school meals have been provided to pupils since the 1940s.

-Finnish children begin school later, spend less time in the classroom and have less homework than kids in many countries, but still have excellent outcomes.
-The result is that Finland has one of the highest-quality education systems in the world, as shown by consistently high rankings in independent international studies.
+Finland’s education system is flexible, and children are not expected to make binding decisions at an early age.
+The children begin school later, spend less time in the classroom, and have less homework than many other countries, but still have excellent results.
+It can be seen in consistent, high rankings in independent international studies.

 Education plays a critical role in Finnish society.